 5. Care for Something Your Mom Cared About

 Put some energy into taking care of something your mother cared about when she was alive.
 Perhaps she was an animal lover and you could make a donation in her name to the local animal shelter.
-Or perhaps there was a special tree in your yard that she admired when she walked by.
-Or maybe a political cause or even a struggling sibling.
-You can express your love for her by offering some love to what she appreciated or enjoyed.
+Or maybe you could reach out to a struggling sibling, or invite her sister to your home.
+You can express your love for her by offering love to what she appreciated or cared about.

 Celebrating our mother’s memory is for our benefit, as much as it is for hers.
 Remembering the ways we were cared for and loved at a time when we could do little for ourselves reminds us that our birth was a gift, and we live, thanks to the compassion and love of a multitude of people and objects.
 Our mother was one manifestation of that love.
 By our standards, we may see her love as imperfect, but where would we be today without her?